richardhawthorn/hm-11-scan/README.md

 # hm-11-scan

-Scan for nearby Bluetooth LE peripherals using HM-11 and Arduino This works on any ble device that advertises itself, beacons, trackers, wearables.
+Scan for nearby Bluetooth LE peripherals using HM-11 and Arduino.
+This works on any ble device that advertises itself: beacons, trackers, wearables.

 # Software